 I wanted to be able to answer three questions, every single day:

-Forecasting tools did a great job at the first — helping me see where we were likely to land.
-But that’s where they stopped.
+Forecasting tools did a great job at the first — but that’s where they stopped.
 And in a role where I was responsible for influencing the outcome, not just predicting it, that wasn’t enough.

 We had pipeline creation goals by channel.
 Win rate and ASP targets by segment.
-And each team, rep, and region had its own plan.
-And yet, no tool gave me a single place to track it all — let alone understand which issues were costing us the most.
+And each team, and rep had their own plan.
+And yet, no tool gave me a single place to track it all — let alone understand which issues would cost us the most.

 It was hard to drive accountability.
 Hard to operationalize the plan.
 And even harder to feel like I was truly in control.
 Most days, I felt like I was reacting.
 Joining meetings I was added to, but rarely feeling like I was properly steering the team toward our goals.

-What I wanted was clarity, confidence, and control.
+What I wanted was clarity.
 Instead, I felt overwhelmed and behind.

 The Moment That Changed Everything